tobimd/colorparse/docs/index.md

 # Installation

+For the time being, this package has been tested only for python 3.7.
 To install the package, upgrade and uninstall, do the following commands:

 	$ pip install colorparse
 	$ pip install --upgrade colorparse